RiteshRaj1233/Weather-App/README.md

 ### Usage

-To use the Weather App, simply enter the name of the city in the search bar and press enter.
+To use the Weather App, simply enter the name of the city in the search bar and click the search button.
 The app will display the current weather conditions, including temperature, humidity, wind speed, and more.

 ### Prerequisites